Amog-OS/AmogOS/README.md

 - (RPI version only) Default username is "pi" and password is "raspberry"
 - (x86 version only) Default username is "amogos" and password is "amogos"
 - **AmogOS is not a custom OS, it's just riced RPi OS/Debian Bullseye for RPI and x64 versions respectively.
 It doesn't have any custom written source code.**
+- **AmogOS will never be based off OpenSUSe.**

 # Credits:
-- Founder/UI Dev: Moon1789#6969 (https://www.youtube.com/channel/UC9izewtsA__dtENOC_nNkBA)
+- Founder/UI Dev: Moon1789#6969 (https://moon1789.github.io/)
 - Main dev/Packager : RPiNews#0816 (https://www.youtube.com/channel/UCmp6JswV90SV5agNFGQuWkw) (I also go by https://www.youtube.com/channel/UCOImY0CpIrsOmbODaWYt17A for those of you who see me comment on AmogOS related content and call me sussy imposter :p)
-- Graphical designer: peekatchoo#0001
+- Graphical designer: peekatchoo#0001.
 - Helper : Santosh#0007 (https://www.youtube.com/channel/UC3VzPfATMFg1i9X33wzfdlA)
 - Thanks to ! -Linkley Steals Your Kinky 2#2002 for hosting torrents
 - Thanks to JoJo Autoboy for being our overlord